davidhuser/dhis2.py/README.rst

 Exceptions
 ^^^^^^^^^^^

-There should only be two exceptions thrown:
+There should be only two exceptions:

 - ``APIException``: DHIS2 didn't like what you requested
 - ``ClientException``: something didn't work with the client not involving DHIS2